waagsociety/amsterdam-sounds-kit/README.md

 ![alt Amsterdam Sounds Kit](./images/amsterdam-sounds-kit.jpg "Amsterdam Sounds Kit")

 However the code is intended for bringing a TTN sound level meter in the air.
-The code can easily be adapter to make a stand alone offline device by stripping out the LoRa part of de the code.
+The code can easily be adapted to make a stand alone offline device by stripping out the LoRa part of de the code.

 ## Electronic components assembly